 Accredited Respiratory Therapy Schools & Programs

-Respiratory therapists us evaluation and therapeutic techniques to help patients assess, manage, and treat breathing issues.
+Respiratory therapists, use evaluation and therapeutic techniques to help patients assess, manage, and treat breathing issues.
 Work involves helping individuals who have a variety of chronic lung diseases or who have suffered a traumatic injury to their lungs.
 Patients may be dealing with bronchitis, cystic fibrosis, asthma, emphysema, newborn undeveloped lungs in newborn children, or other issues.

-Most respiratory therapists work in hospitals but recent years have seen an increase of therapists working in home care agencies, nursing homes, respiratory clinics and emergency centers.
-Today, over 120,000 individuals in the U.S. work as respiratory therapists and the industry foresees a growth of 14,900 new jobs by 2024.
+Most respiratory therapists work in hospitals but recent years have seen an increase of therapists working in-home care agencies, nursing homes, respiratory clinics and emergency centers.
+Today, over 120,000 individuals in the U.S. work as respiratory therapists and the industry foresees growth of 26,300 new jobs from 2019-2029.
 Seventy-five percent of which will work in general medical and surgical hospitals.

 According to the American Association for Respiratory Care (AARC), respiratory therapists need an associate’s degree at minimum, but most employers prefer a bachelor’s degree or higher.
 The American Association for Respiratory Care (AARC) is the central accrediting body for respiratory therapy schools and programs.